detentiondatadashboard/detention_data_dashboard/doc/functional_design.md

 - Outputs: file for download

 Name: Visualization
--what it does: produces a table or chart
+- what it does: produces a table or chart
--Inputs: data to include and format of chart or table
+- Inputs: data to include and format of chart or table
--outputs: chart or table
+- outputs: chart or table

 Name: Database
 - What it does: it stores spreadsheets and shape files
 - Inputs: requests from users
 - Outputs: files, tables, and charts

-Dataframes/ Database:
-- Facilities data
-- Bond data
-- Enforcement data (Encounters, Arrests, Removals)
-- Demographic data
-- Site user data -contact info, most frequently viewed visualizations

-User Interface
-- Dropdown options:
-  - Visualizations
-    - Chart type (map, bar, line, etc.)
-    - Time (year, month, day)
-    - Geographic levels (aor, state, county)
-    - Variables
-- Plotting Component
-  - input: data from the data base, selected filters from the user
-  - output: a plot/visualization